clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-server/bare-metal-install-server.rst

 #.
 In :guilabel:`Select System Timezone`, use :kbd:`Up/Down` arrows
    navigate to the desired timezone.

-.. todo: User need only select Enter; can only select Confirm with mouse.

 #.
 Press :kbd:`Enter` to confirm.

    .. figure:: figures/bare-metal-install-server-05.png